If you’ve been injured or become ill on the job

 If we’ve paid you wage loss benefits we’re required by law to give you a T5007 statement for each tax year.

-We’ll mail you a T5007 statement in January for the previous tax year.
+We’ll mail you a T5007 statement in January or February for the previous tax year.
 The statement shows the total amount of wage loss benefits we’ve paid you, minus any interest payments, up to and including December 31 of the tax year.
 You need to include this in your income tax return.

 The Canada Revenue Agency (CRA) requires you to report your WSIB benefits as income, but you do not pay income tax on WSIB benefits.
 Your WSIB benefits may affect some tax credits that you claim.